maxludden/supergene-v2/books/book08/md/chapter-2555.md

 Autumn Wind accepted the bow and returned it to his back.
 He walked in front of the bronze rickshaw and stood next to Ji Yang Sheng.
 He pulled the rope and said, “Mr. Ji, now that we are coworkers, it is nice to meet you.”

-“F*ck that.
+“Fuck that.
 Look after your own *ss,” Ji Yang Sheng hissed furiously.
 He was thinking about why elites like themselves had to operate a rickshaw.
 And he wondered why Autumn Wind showed so much enthusiasm for the lowly task.

 When people saw Ji Yang Sheng and Autumn Wind pulling the bronze rickshaw, they finally shook off their daze.

 “God’s Daddy really deserves his title.
-He is too much of a f*cking god.
+He is too much of a fucking god.
 How could he force Wind String to submit to him without ending up dead?
 Is he really a King?
 Are you sure he isn’t a deified in disguise?”

 “Nonsense!
 Deifieds can’t enter the core area.”